minimapletinytools/WCBG/BLOG.md

 These virtual worlds can serve as playgrounds for new forms social organization.
 The stories can provide valuable data on new economic mechanisms that might serve us in practice.

-We summarize the goals of world-centric blockchain game design as follows:
+In summary, the goals of world-centric blockchain game design as follows:

 1. To create self-sustaining economies where players compete and collaborate to grow an economically driven world narrative.
 2. That these virtual worlds are dynamic, interesting and fun for players to explore.
 3. That these virtual worlds can safely model radical markets and provide valuable data.

 # Applications
-Here we highlight just some mechanisms that we think are well-suited to be deployed in a world-centric game.
+Here I highlight just some mechanisms that I think are well-suited to be deployed in a world-centric game.

 - Harberger Tax: In a blockchain game, tokenized assets which generate more value are owned under the Harberger tax system which fairly determines its value and allocates resources to those who can use them most productively.
 Revenue can be used in governance to help further grow the game's economy.
 This direct application of the Harberger tax system in the game is also perhaps the most radical idea presented here (just as it is in the book [_Radical Markets_](https://vitalik.ca/general/2018/04/20/radical_markets.html) where this idea is discussed) as it upturns the notion permanent private ownership promised by many current blockchain games.